We work closely with a network of Scottish farmers, many of whom have supplied us with oats for several generations.

 Typically the crop will be in the store until late October.

-Neil monitors the oats weekly, recording the temperature of the grain in compliance with Scottish Quality Crops protocol, to ensure that it remains at optimum quality for milling.
+The farmer monitors the oats weekly, recording the temperature of the grain in compliance with Scottish Quality Crops protocol, to ensure that it remains at optimum quality for milling.

 From there the oats are taken direct to our mill in Banffshire, where the production process begins.